 Conventional cytotoxic agents — Of the commonly used single cytotoxic agents, those most likely to cause complete alopecia (dose and schedule dependent) include alkylating agents (cyclophosphamide, ifosfamide), antitumor antibiotics (dactinomycin, doxorubicin, idarubicin), antimicrotubule agents (paclitaxel, docetaxel, ixabepilone, eribulin), and topoisomerase inhibitors (etoposide, irinotecan) (table 3).
 Hair loss is less common or incomplete with bleomycin, epirubicin (especially <30 mg/m2), fluorouracil, gemcitabine, melphalan, methotrexate, mitomycin C, mitoxantrone, the platinums (oxaliplatin, cisplatin, and carboplatin), topotecan, and the vinca alkaloids.

 Molecularly targeted agents — Small molecule inhibitors of the EGFR, as well as monoclonal antibodies targeting the EGFR, can induce a constellation of cutaneous symptoms, which include an acneiform rash, abnormal hair growth, pruritus, and dry skin; together, this symptom complex is referred to by the acronym PRIDE (papulopustules and/or paronychia, regulatory abnormalities of hair growth, itching, dryness due to EGFR inhibitors).
-(See "Cutaneous complications of molecularly targeted therapy and other biologic agents used for cancer therapy", section on 'EGFR inhibitors'.)
+(See "Cutaneous side effects of molecularly targeted therapy and other biologic agents used for cancer therapy", section on 'EGFR inhibitors'.)

 In addition, diffuse alopecia is described as a side effect of these drugs (4 percent with cetuximab).
 The alopecia is typically nonscarring and, therefore, reversible.
 However, at least two reports describe patients on long-term therapy who developed scarring alopecia [27,28].
 Interestingly, mice with a targeted deletion in the EGFR gradually develop scarring alopecia .

 Diffuse, reversible alopecia is also described in up to 50 percent of patients receiving treatment with the orally active, multitargeted tyrosine kinase inhibitor sorafenib [30-35] and in 65 percent of patients treated with vismodegib, an orally active agent approved for advanced basal cell cancer that inhibits sonic hedgehog signaling .
 Fifteen percent of patients treated with palbociclib, an orally active inhibitor of cyclin-dependent kinase (CDK) 4 and 6 that is used for treatment of advanced hormone receptor-positive breast cancer and is given in combination with hormone therapy, had mild alopecia beyond that seen with hormone therapy alone, while an additional 2 percent had diffuse hair loss .
 A similar degree of hair loss has been described with the related agent ribociclib .
-(See "Cutaneous complications of molecularly targeted therapy and other biologic agents used for cancer therapy", section on 'Small molecule kinase inhibitors' and "Systemic treatment of advanced cutaneous squamous and basal cell carcinomas", section on 'Vismodegib' and "Treatment approach to metastatic hormone receptor-positive, HER2-negative breast cancer: Endocrine therapy", section on 'Aromatase inhibitors plus CDK 4/6 inhibitors'.)
+(See "Cutaneous side effects of molecularly targeted therapy and other biologic agents used for cancer therapy", section on 'Small molecule kinase inhibitors' and "Systemic treatment of advanced cutaneous squamous and basal cell carcinomas", section on 'Vismodegib' and "Treatment approach to metastatic hormone receptor-positive, HER2-negative breast cancer: Endocrine therapy", section on 'Aromatase inhibitors plus CDK 4/6 inhibitors'.)

 Alopecia is also reported in up to 45 percent of patients treated with vemurafenib, an agent targeting the BRAF V600E mutation ; it is less common (approximately 22 percent) with dabrafenib, another BRAF inhibitor used for treatment of advanced melanoma.
 (See "Molecularly targeted therapy for metastatic melanoma".)